Line 6 (São Paulo Metro)

 Line 6 (Orange) (Linha 6–Laranja) is an under construction line of the São Paulo Metro.
 The first section will be 15.9 km long, with 15 stations, and will link the São Joaquim metro station (Line 1 (Blue) to the district of Brasilândia.
 The branch is known as the "Colleges line" as it will serve many of them along its route (FAAP, PUC-SP and Mackenzie University).
-Six car open-gangway trains similar to the ones on Line 4 will be manufactured by Alstom using the Metropolis platform.